philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 That we should expect `x + 7` to be the _same_ in `let x = 42 in x + 7` and `let x = 43 in x + 7` seems completely backwards.
 What use is that definition?
 Context kind of matters a lot.
 Our naive contextless definition of term is bad.

 While we may be used to a basic term type that does not have context as a field, this is not a law of the universe.
 Parse trees often have fields of line and column number.
 We cannot hash cons similar looking things in one sense without destroying that info.
 Racket syntax objects contain this source provenance data but also scope data.
 It is actually very natural for all subterms to be considered unequal since they come from different parts of the input string, or have different full contexts.
-We may choose to thing some aspects of this context is unimportant, but saying _all_ of it is unimportant is a step too far when bound variables are at play.
+We may choose to think some aspects of this context is unimportant, but saying _all_ of it is unimportant is a step too far when bound variables are at play.

 ```python
 from dataclasses import dataclass, field